alastaircoote/concept/README.md

 Areas of note
 ---
-- `quiz.jsx` - the file the producer would edit.
+- `src/quiz.jsx` - the file the producer would edit.
 Uses React components defined in...

-- `components/` - some brief examples of question and answer components that could make up a quiz.
+- `src/components/` - some brief examples of question and answer components that could make up a quiz.

 Tasks
 --